 I. From Hades to Hell: Classical and Medieval Underworlds

 II.
-Lust and Gluttony: Romance, Addiction, and Substance Abuse
+Gluttony and Heresy: Romance, Addiction, and Substance Abuse

 III.
 Hell on Earth: Fraud, Corruption, and Living with Others

 IV.
 ‘When Hell freezes over’: The Dark Sides of Adventure and Exploration

 g.
 Mutiny Below Zero: Romantic and Victorian Arctic Hellscapes

 (FILM 2 - The Endurance: Shackleton’s Legendary Antarctic Expedition (2000) or ‘The Fly’ [Breaking Bad])

 Additional texts, specific book chapters and articles may be set for additional reading.